Online ticket brokering: History

-Signs of change

-Signs of the new, mature online ticket business are cropping up.

-Consultancy and training firms are increasingly focusing on this ‘cleaning up’ trend.
-Events such as Ticket Summit 2008 in the US, held by the Better Ticketing Association, are becoming more and more common.
-A look at the program for this congress gives a good idea of the key indicators on the agenda of ‘professionalizing’ online ticket brokering.
-Topics include: ‘Getting Legal’, ‘Media Relations’ and ‘Building Your Base: The Lost Art of Customer Service’.
-There are similar conferences in the UK, such as the ‘Ticket Touting: Going, Going…Gone?’ conference held in London on 19 March 2008.
+Events such as Ticket summit 2008 in the US, held by the Better Ticketing Association, became more and more common.
+A look at the program for this congress gave a good idea of the key indicators on the agenda of ‘professionalizing’ online ticket brokering.
+Topics included: ‘Getting Legal’, ‘Media Relations’ and ‘Building Your Base: The Lost Art of Customer Service’.
+There were similar conferences in the UK, such as the ‘Ticket Touting: Going, Going…Gone?’ conference held in London on 19 March 2008.
 Live UK Summit is another event that draws together ticketing agencies and other sectors involved in the live entertainment industry together in an open discussion forum.

-Another sign of change is the increasing legitimization of the internet as a free market environment for entrepreneurs, with plenty of online ticket broker communities sprouting up in recent years.
-Many states in the US are repealing laws against ticket reselling.
+The increasing legitimization of the internet as a free market environment for entrepreneurs had plenty of online ticket broker communities sprouting up.
+Many states in the US repealed laws against ticket reselling.
 Five states have made the resale of tickets legal in 2007, with a Missouri senator stating, ‘It makes no sense that we would turn people into criminals for simply wanting to resell a ticket […].’

-While the internet is becoming an increasingly safer place to shop, it is still not the place for the overcautious buyer.
-Online ticket brokering is legal in most countries, such as the UK and other European countries, and it is a profitable business venture.
-Venue owners and secondary ticket sellers debated this issue at the ‘Ticket Touting: Going, Going…Gone?’ conference held in London on 19 March 2008, concluding that, for the time being, ticket resale is a legal and acceptable practice in the UK.
-This seems to suggest that ticket reselling is increasingly ‘above board’, forcing online brokers to promise their customers the same service expected from primary sellers.
-This overall sea change presents a real challenge to corporate strongholds and is forcing sellers on both sides to try new things.
+While the internet became an increasingly safer place to shop, it was still not the place for the overcautious buyer.
+Online ticket brokering was legal in most countries, such as the UK and other European countries, and it became a profitable business venture.
+Venue owners and secondary ticket sellers debated this issue at the “Ticket Touting: Going, Going…Gone?” conference held in London on 19 March 2008, concluding that, for the time being, ticket resale was a legal and acceptable practice in the UK.
+More recent coverage has suggested that, although secondary ticketing remains part of the live events market, consumer concern has shifted towards inflated resale prices, hidden fees, buyer protection and the credibility of verified fan-to-fan marketplaces.
+In the United Kingdom, reporting around Wimbledon and Oasis has highlighted public frustration with traditional resale platforms and late-stage checkout fees.
+Other commentary has argued that verified marketplaces may become more prominent if buyers prioritise transparency, seller accountability and stronger protection against ticket fraud.